Human Systems Strategist

 Coordination is.

-I am interested in the places where AI can help humans understand complexity, reduce avoidable burden, surface hidden friction, and make better decisions faster.
+They are the places where AI helps humans understand complexity, reduce avoidable burden, surface hidden friction, and make decisions with more trusted context.

 The future of work will not be won by organizations that generate the most content.
 It will be won by organizations that build the best judgment loops.